cisagov/ScubaGear/baselines/powerplatform.md

 ### Policy

-#### POWER.PLATFORM.1.1v1
+#### MS.POWERPLATFORM.1.1v1

-- The ability to create production and sandbox environments SHALL be restricted to admins.
+The ability to create production and sandbox environments SHALL be restricted to admins.
+- _Rationale:_ TODO
+- _Last Modified:_ April 2023

-#### POWER.PLATFORM.1.2v1
+#### MS.POWERPLATFORM.1.2v1

-- The ability to create trial environments SHALL be restricted to admins.
+The ability to create trial environments SHALL be restricted to admins.
+- _Rationale:_ TODO
+- _Last Modified:_ April 2023

 ### Resources